npatki/portfolio-picker/README.md

 ### What are the constraints on the allocation values?
 All the allocation values of the individual stocks will always add up to 1 for the portfolio.
 This corresponds to splitting 100% of the portfolio among the given stocks.

-Furthermore, the allocation for a single stock will be in the range [0, 1].
+For a single stock, the allocation will be in the range [0, 1].
 This means that no short-selling is possible.
 I plan to add a toggle in the future that will allow the user to turn on short-selling.
 This will mean allocations can be negative (corresponding to short selling the stock) or >1 (corresponding to buying more of the stock with the extra capital from short-selling).

 ### Why do some stocks have an allocation of 0 for all risk levels?
 Part of optimizing means that it is unwise to buy certain stocks.
 For example, consider the following stocks: